Microquasar jet-cocoon systems as PeVatrons

 The paper is organized as follows.
-In Section~\ref{sec:phy}, we study the physics of Galactic microquasars and the shear acceleration process in the jet-cocoon system of microquasars.
-In Section~\ref{sec:obs}, we propagate the escaped CRs from microquasars and compare the results with observations.
-In Section~\ref{sec:connection}, we combine CRs from Galactic SNRs and contributions from the shear acceleration process from extragalactic clusters of galaxies and radio galaxies, we proposed an overall picture of the origin of CRs on a wide energy range from GeV to $\sim 100\rm~EeV$.
+In Sec.~\ref{sec:phy}, we study the physics of Galactic microquasars and the shear acceleration process in the jet-cocoon system of microquasars.
+In Sec.~\ref{sec:obs}, we propagate the escaped CRs from microquasars and compare the results with observations.
+In Sec.~\ref{sec:connection}, we combine CRs from Galactic SNRs and contributions from the shear acceleration process from extragalactic clusters of galaxies and radio galaxies, and we proposed an overall picture of the origin of CRs on a wide energy range from GeV to $\sim 100\rm~EeV$.
 We give a summary and discussion in Sec.~\ref{sec:sum}.